PRC License Renewal: How to Renew Your PRC License

 What happens if I renew my PRC license late (after expiration)?

-You can still renew your PRC license even after it has expired.
-PRC does not impose additional penalties or surcharges for late renewal.
-However, you must not practice your profession while your license is expired.
-Simply follow the same renewal process — complete your CPD units, apply online, pay the fees, and visit the PRC office.
-Your new license will be valid for 3 years from the date of renewal.
+You can still renew your PRC license after it has expired, but PRC charges a monthly late surcharge (₱30 per month for baccalaureate professions; ₱28 for non-baccalaureate) on top of the renewal fee, accruing from the end of your birth month.
+You must not practice your profession while your license is expired.
+Follow the same renewal process — apply online, pay the fees and any surcharges, and visit the PRC office.
+If your license has been expired for many years or was revoked, you may need to file for Reinstatement instead of standard renewal.

 Are there any CPD exemptions?